jeffersonvivanco/WebProgrammingNotes/notes/angular_notes.md

   * `ng add @angular/elements`
   * `ng add ngx-build-plus`

+* Mapping - a custom element hosts an Angular component, providing a bridge between the data and logic defined in the component and standard DOM APIs.
+Component properties and logic maps directly into HTML attributes and the browser's event system.
+  * the creation api parses the component looking for input properties, and defines corresponding attributes for the custom element.
+It transforms the property names to make them compatible with custom elements, which do not recognize case distinctions.
+The resulting attribute names use dash-separated lowercase.
+    For example, for a component with `@Input('myInputProp') inputProp`, the corresponding custom element defines an attribute `my-input-prop`.
+  * component outputs are dispatched as HTML Custom Events, with the name of the custom event matching the output name.
+For example, for a component with `@Output() valueChanged = new EventEmitter()`, the corresponding custom element will dispatch events with the name "valueChanged", and the emitted data will be stored on the event's `detail` property.
+If you provide an alias, that value is used.

 Steps
 1. Add component/components that you wish to create custom element to `entryComponents` list in `AppModule`
 2. Remove `AppComponent` from `bootstrap` list in `AppModule`